$

 with an email address and password, then verify your identity and bank information.

-Raisin is a digital platform that gives savers unparalleled access to a variety of deposit products through the convenience of a single account, helping you unlock the growth potential of your cash savings.
+Raisin is a free digital platform that gives savers unparalleled access to a variety of deposit products through the convenience of a single login, helping you unlock the growth potential of your cash savings.

-Raisin customers use the platform to fund federally insured deposit products offered by numerous U.S. banks and credit unions with a wide range of maturities and APYs (annual percentage yield), allowing you to build a savings strategy to suit your earning and liquidity needs.
+With the Raisin platform, you can fund deposit products offered by federally regulated banks and credit unions with a wide range of maturities and APYs (annual percentage yield), allowing you to build a savings strategy to suit your earning and liquidity needs.

-Raisin is not a bank.
+Raisin is not a bank or credit union.
 It provides the digital “storefront” where banks and credit unions can promote their deposit products.

-Raisin is operated by Raisin LLC, a 100% subsidiary of Raisin GmbH, a trailblazer for open banking in the deposits and investments space.
-In the U.S., Raisin helps banks and credit unions improve their deposit funding by offering national reach for their retail deposit products, and provides savers with better access, more choice and higher convenience when evaluating savings products from FDIC insured banks and NCUA insured credit unions.
+Raisin is operated by Raisin Solutions US LLC, a 100% subsidiary of Raisin SE, a trailblazer for open banking in the deposits and investments space.
+In the U.S., Raisin helps banks and credit unions improve their deposit funding by offering national reach for their retail deposit products, and provides savers with better access, more choice and higher convenience when evaluating savings products from federally regulated banks and credit unions.

 Interest (or dividend in the case of credit union savings products) is compounded daily and posted to your account monthly.